Understanding the Difference Between SPM and ICM for Better Decisions

 What Is Incentive Compensation Management (ICM)?

-Core functions of ICM include:
+Core functions of ICM:

 • Automating commission calculations